abdulsaleh/asyncio-for-ai/src/data-pipelines.md

 The data pipeline in this challenge will have:

-1. **Input reader** tasks which read input prompts from disk then add them to the input queue.
+1. An **input reader** task which reads input prompts from disk then adds them to the input queue.
-2. **Content generation** tasks which get prompts from the input queue, call the Gemini API, then add responses to the output queue.
+2. Multiple **content generation** tasks which get prompts from the input queue, call the Gemini API, then add responses to the output queue.
-3. **Output writer** tasks which get the responses from the outputs queue then write them to disk.
+3. An **output writer** task which gets the responses from the outputs queue then writes them to disk.

 ### Step 0